Understanding the Data Warehouse Architecture

 Because each tool or plug-in has its own schema requirements and data is stored in the operational store to optimize transactional processing, the purpose of the warehouse adapter is to put the operational data into a form usable by the data warehouse.
 The warehouse adapter is a managed assembly that extracts the data from the operational store, transforms the data to a standardized format compatible with the warehouse, and writes the transformed data into the warehouse relational database.
 There is a separate adapter for each operational data store.

 The warehouse adapter copies and transforms those data fields specified in either the basic warehouse configuration or in the process template used at the time a new team project is created.
 If you subsequently change the process template to add or delete which data fields are written to the data warehouse, these changes are detected the next time the adapter is run.
 The adapter runs periodically with a frequency set by the RunIntervalSeconds property.
 The default setting for the refresh frequency is 3,600 seconds, so give careful consideration to the appropriate refresh frequency for your installation.
-For more information about changing the refresh frequency, see How to: Change the Frequency for Refreshing the Data Warehouse for Team System.
+For more information about changing the refresh frequency, see.

 It is important that data is not written from the relational database to the data cube while the relational database is itself being updated from the operational store.
 To avoid conflicts reading and writing data, the warehouse adapters that push and pull the data are synchronized.
 After the adapters have completed their calls, the cube is reprocessed.